shakeanehinds/shakeanehinds.github.io/README.md

-# My online resume or portfolio depending on how you look at it :)
+# Everything about me, smushed together in one place :smiley:
-My online resume!
+My online portfolio!

 you can view by going to https://shakeanehinds.github.io/